 Every time WordPress runs, a number of key settings are loaded into memory, such as details about how to connect to the database.
 These settings are generally defined as constants within the

 wp-config.php file, and it’s entirely possible to change or add to them in order to tweak WordPress and modify it’s behavior slightly.

 If you are reading this it won’t come as much of a surprise to learn that The Events Calendar can also be tweaked simply by defining some new constants within

-What I am going to look at in this article is each of the six constants that can be used to fine tune The Events Calendar — though one is deprecated and really we are only documenting that for completeness (and for the benefit of anyone working on an older installation, where an update has not been possible for whatever reason).
+What I am going to look at in this article is each of the eight constants that can be used to fine-tune The Events Calendar — though one is deprecated and really we are only documenting that for completeness (and for the benefit of anyone working on an older installation, where an update has not been possible for whatever reason).